-The Company receives payments and reimbursements of expenses in accordance with the Agreements and based on usage of the Credit Cards.
-The third parties reimburse the Company for the credit card program costs such as advertising and loyalty points, which help promote the credit card program.
-The Company recognizes income when collectability is reasonably assured, under the assumption the amounts are not constrained and it is probable that a significant revenue reversal will not occur in future periods, which is generally the time at which the actual usage of the Credit Cards or specified transaction occurs.
+The third parties pay the Company for the credit card program costs such as advertising and loyalty points, which help promote the credit card program.
+The Company recognizes revenue when collectability is reasonably assured, under the assumption the amounts are not constrained and it is probable that a significant revenue reversal will not occur in future periods, which is generally the time at which the actual usage of the Credit Cards or specified transaction occurs.

 The Company accounts for the amounts associated with the Agreements as a single contract with the sole commercial objective to maintain the Credit Card programs.
-As a result, all amounts associated with the Agreements are recognized within net sales on the consolidated statements of income.
+As a result, all amounts associated with the Agreements are recognized within net sales on the consolidated statements of income